ayoisaiah/ayoisaiah.github.io/_posts/2016-09-15-js-array-accessor-methods.md

 The `lastIndexOf()` method performs exactly the same function as the `indexOf()` method but this time, it returns the *last*  index at which the specified element was found in the array or -1 if the element is not present.

 The syntax is exactly the same as `indexOf()`.
-The key difference is that `lastIndexOf()` searches an array from back to front and `fromIndex` will default to the array length minus 1 inf undefined.
+The key difference is that `lastIndexOf()` searches an array from back to front and `fromIndex` will default to the array length minus 1 if undefined.

 ```javascript
 //Syntax